Glass has been a part of human history since stone age people used naturally occurring obsidian (black volcanic glass) for decoration and jewellery.

-The concept of recycling glass dates back to the Romans, who realised the benefits of using old glass to make new glass.
+The concept of recycling glass dates back to the Egyptians and Romans, who realised the benefits of using old glass to make new glass.
 Today, returning glass to the furnace to make new glass is still accepted as the best outcome as glass does not break down in landfill.

 The Glass Packaging Forum is focused on the recovery of glass containers and jars from across New Zealand, and in particularly returning it to the furnace to complete a ‘full circle’.

 Glass is a perfect example of a circular resource which supports the growth of a Circular Economy in New Zealand.

 A circular economy aims to move away from a traditional linear ‘take-make-waste’ model.
 Instead, the lifecycle of products is maximised and at the end of life of a product all materials are fully reutilised.
 Glass is 100% recyclable and infinitely recyclable – a fully circular resource.

 Glass also has a positive contribution to New Zealand’s efforts to limit climate change due to production benefits from using recycled glass (known as cullet).

 Using cullet to make new glass reduces the volume of virgin materials such as silica sand and soda ash required in the production process.
 And, as the Romans discovered, cullet can be melted at a lower temperature than virgin materials and so requires less energy.
 This in turn means lower carbon emissions.